globalhawk04/drones/README.md

 ---

-## 📜 The Manifesto
+## 📜
-Hardware engineering is gatekept by expensive consultants and proprietary supply chains. **OpenForge** is an attempt to democratize physical creation.
+Hardware engineering is gatekept by expensive consultants and proprietary supply chains.
+This is an attempt to democratize physical creation.

 This is not a chatbot.
 It is an **Agentic Framework** that acts as a Chief Engineer, Sourcing Manager, and Physics Simulator in one.
 It takes a prompt, validates the physics, finds the real parts in stock, and generates the files to build it.